 Student Registration, Placement and Educational Planning

 Based on student responses to the Golden West College application for admission, students self-identify as either matriculating or non-matriculating.
 Students identified as matriculating are referred to core services: orientation and counseling.
 Students must complete orientation and declare a course of study and develop an educational plan prior to being eligible to receive priority registration.
-An educational plan can be accomplished by enrolling in a counseling course, attending an educational planning workshop, or by scheduling an appointment with a counselor.
+An educational plan can be accomplished by enrolling in a counseling course or by scheduling an appointment with a counselor.

 The Guided Self-Placement Tool can help students choose the appropriate Math and English courses.
 Before enrolling in classes, students should make an appointment with a Counselor, who can help with the best selection of courses based on individual interests and academic goals.
-To contact General Counseling, visit http://www.goldenwestcollege.edu/assessment/ or call 714-895-8799.
+To complete your My Academic Plan, visit https://www.goldenwestcollege.edu/map.
+To make a counseling appointment, visit https://www.goldenwestcollege.edu/counseling, call 714-895-8119 ext.1 or via chat on the website.

 Non-matriculating students are exempt from participating in these core services but are advised to access these services if they decide to pursue a degree or certificate.